muruthigitau/frappe-mpsa-payments/README.md

 --TODO: Insert GIF Here

 #### Notes:
 - **Smart Matching Logic:**
-  - If Customer uses a **Sales Invoice** their **Customer** name as the **Account Number** when making the payment Daraja API will send this information as `BillRefNumber` in the callback.
+  - If Customer inputs a Sales Invoice Number or Customer Name that exists in your ERPNext instance, as the Account Number when making a Paybill payment, Daraja API will send this information as BillRefNumber in the callback.
-  - If this information matches a Customer/Invoice in the system, the **Customer** field is automatically filled.
+  - If this information matches a Customer Name/Invoice Number in the system, then the Customer field is automatically filled in the Mpesa Payment Register.
-  - This allows auto-reconciliation of the invoice and the payment.
 - **Auto-Reconciliaton Logic:**
   - In the **Mpesa Settings** there is an option **Auto Reconcile C2B Payments**.
   - If this is checked then once you submit the Mpesa Payment Record it will try to match an invoice if no invoice is found then a reconciliation of the customer's outstanding invoices will be performed automatically using FIFO logic.